 The Shame Samara Prank

 The studio behind the “Shame Samara” prank was surprised by the huge amount of visitors who went to see the Samara TV set.
-“Hundreds of viewers have come to watch and take photos of the prank,” the pranksters revealed, “some people have even bought it online!”
+“Hundreds of viewers have come to watch and take photos of the prank,” the video makers revealed, “some people have even bought it online!”

 One of the participants of the prank revealed that when he originally saw the Samara TV set, it appeared empty.
 “It seemed like she was right in front of me, so I started screaming and running away,” he admitted, “I wanted to go home!
 I thought it was haunted!”

-And that was it for Ownage Pranks’ first episode of its newest installment, Throwback Pranks!
-Do you have any prank ideas from the past that you want us to feature?
-Feel free to send us a message here and the expert pranksters from our HQ will try their best to get back at you as soon as they can!
+And that was it for Ownage Pranks' first episode of its newest installment, Throwback Pranks, featuring one of the coolest public prank videos.
+Perhaps this could even inspire you to use your prank cameras and create your amazing videos.
+If you have any prank ideas from the past that you want us to feature, feel free to send us a message here, and the expert pranksters from our HQ will try their best to get back at you as soon as they can!

 Oh, before we forget, how about you go ahead and check our prank calling app if you’re in for some prank calling action?
 This works seamlessly because of our advanced AI voice recognition technology.
 We won’t spoil you any more of the fun details so we suggest you just download them right now!

 Read Next: Fingerprint Prank